mysociety/alaveteli/doc/manual/installing/manual_install.md

 Make sure that the user specified in `database.yml` exists, and has full permissions on these databases.
-As they need the ability to turn off constraints whilst running the tests they also need to be a superuser.
+As they need the ability to turn off constraints whilst running the tests they also need to be a superuser

 If you don't want your database user to be a superuser, you can add this line to the test config in `database.yml` (as seen in `database.yml-example`)

     disable_constraints: false